 Sgt.
-Bowe Bergdahl's sentencing hearing to begin Monday
+Bowe Bergdahl's sentencing hearing postponed until Wednesday

 - He left his outpost in Afghanistan and was captured by the Taliban hours later

 (CNN)Sgt.
 Bowe Bergdahl spent five years held captive by the Taliban.
-And depending on the outcome of his sentencing hearing this week, he could spend the rest of his life behind bars.
+And depending on the outcome of his sentencing hearing, he could spend the rest of his life behind bars.

 Bergdahl, 31, pleaded guilty last week to misbehavior before the enemy and desertion.
-His sentencing hearing begins Monday.
+His sentencing hearing was scheduled for Monday, but was postponed until Wednesday due to an attorney's family emergency.

 Bergdahl deserted from his outpost in Afghanistan in June 2009.
 Hours later, he was captured by the Taliban.
 He was eventually released in a controversial prisoner swap in exchange for five Guantanamo Bay detainees.